HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 ### Introduction

 In the United States, every state is deploying a Prescription Drug Monitoring Program (PDMP) which track controlled substance prescriptions within the state.
-Overtime, these PDMP databases start to provide rich information on provider and patient behaviors with respect to prescribing and use of controlled substances.
-Enabling a Provider to access a Patient's PDMP data during care delivery will help in avoiding potential drug misuse, abuse and diversion also commonly known as Opioid abuse.
-In order to reduce opioid abuse, some states have implemented policies mandating Providers to check the state PDMP for the Patient's controlled substance history before prescribing any controlled substances.
+Overtime, these PDMP databases start to provide rich information on provider and patient behaviors with respect to prescribing and use of controlled substances (primarily opioids).
+Enabling a Provider to access a Patient's PDMP data during care delivery will help in avoiding potential drug misuse, abuse and diversion.
+In order to reduce opioid abuse, some states have implemented policies mandating Providers to check the state PDMP for the Patient's controlled substance history before prescribing controlled substances.
 To further address opioid abuse which is a current national priority, the US Meds Prescription Drug Monitoring Program FHIR Implementation Guide (US Meds PDMP FHIR IG) outlines how systems can access PDMP data for a patient from the state PDMP systems using the HL7 FHIR standard.
 For general background on state PDMPs, see the Centers for Disease Control and Prevention [what states need to know about PDMPs](https://www.cdc.gov/drugoverdose/pdmp/states.html).

 ### Scope